Slow Cooker Red Beans and Rice

 - smoked sausage

-- If you don't have leftover holiday ham you can find smoked ham shanks in the meat department of the grocery store.
+- smoked ham shank (or ham hock): If you don't have leftover holiday ham, you can use a smoked ham shank from the meat department at the grocery store.

 Step 1: Boil the beans for 10 minutes

-Sort and rinse the beans to make sure there are no small stones.
+Sort and rinse the beans to remove any small stones.
 Bring a pot of water to a boil and boil the kidney beans for 10 minutes.
+Drain and rinse the beans and then place them into the slow cooker liner.

-Step 3: Slow cook
+Step 2: Slow Cook

 Stir in the remaining ingredients.
 Cover and cook on LOW for 8 hours or on HIGH for 4 hours.